Arnautt/whatsapp-group-analyzer/README.md

 </p>

-small porject description, what it can do ...
+Who talks the most in our WhatsApp conversation? <br />
+Who uses emoji the most and how often? <br />
+What time do your friends send the most messages? <br /> What are the most recurring topics with my colleagues? <br />
+Who had the longest period without sending messages in our family group? <br />

+:arrow_right: Use this app and you'll have all the answers you've ever wanted.

 > **Analyze your WhatsApp group conversations on [this website](https://arnautt-whatsapp-group-analyzer-app-14gt3z.streamlitapp.com/).**
-> <br /> Follow the instructions on the sidebar and enjoy !
+> <br /> Follow the instructions on the sidebar and enjoy.

-**Remark** : your data is of course not stored so feel free to use the application !
+**Remark** : your data is not stored at any given time !

 ## Examples gallery